bzamecnik/tfr/README.md

 signal_frames = tfr.SignalFrames(x)
 ```

-### Minimal example - chromagram from audio file
+### Minimal example - pitchgram from audio file

 ```
 import tfr
-x_chromagram = tfr.chromagram(tfr.SignalFrames('audio.flac'))
+x_pitchgram = tfr.pitchgram(tfr.SignalFrames('audio.flac'))
 ```

-From audio frames it computes a reassigned chromagram of shape `(frame_count, bin_count)` with values being log-magnitudes in dBFS `[-120.0, 0.0]`.
+From audio frames it computes a reassigned pitchgram of shape `(frame_count, bin_count)` with values being log-magnitudes in dBFS `[-120.0, 0.0]`.
 Sensible parameters are used by default, but you can change them if you wish.

 ### Reassigned spectrogram